How to Extend DataFrame Library for Custom SQL Database Support: Example with HSQLDB

 }

-Running the main function above will output filtered rows from the orders table where price > 800.
+Running the main function above will output all rows from the orders table where price > 800.

 Advanced Customization Options